joshuasommerfeld/klaxons-at-dawn/README.md

 How did you even get in this situation?
 Work, TV, friends, you liked your simple life.
 Now people seem to disregard you and your opinions.
 Secretly though you are the beating heart of this rag tag ensemble, you're the glue that sticks them together.
 Whether it's tempering the passionate but misguided opinions of the paragon, or getting the paranoid Survivalist on side, you'll pull through when they really need you.
 You're not too sure about the Miscreant though...

 **Advantage**: When you're calming people down, bringing people together.

-**Special**: One time, you can force a critical success instead of rolling.
+**Special**: One time, you can get an automatic critical success on a check instead of rolling.

 ### Paragon
 You have an iron will and a vision.
 You will do anything to protect those around you, friend or enemy.
 You can save everyone, and you demand success from this dark world.
 Your unshakable belief will lead to safety, or maybe salvation.
 You know what's best for them, even if they don't agree sometimes.

 **Advantage**: When convincing people to do the "right" thing.

-**Special**: One time, you can "create" an NPC with just the right set of skills.
+**Special**: Any time, you can add 1 to the survivor tension meter to get your way on a survivor group decision.

 ## Aptitude